This page provides information on the local cemeteries including opening times, details about purchasing a plot and other related issues.

 We are responsible for the general management of two cemeteries.
 Oadby cemetery is situated on Wigston Road, Oadby, Leicester, LE2 5JE.
 Wigston cemetery is situated on Welford Road, Wigston, Leicestershire, LE18 3TE.

-Both cemeteries are open during daylight hours and are available for funerals throughout the week:
+Both cemeteries are available for funerals throughout the week:

 Monday to Thursday from 9:30 a.m to 3:45 p.m (last funeral 3:15 p.m)